Selling Your Shared Ownership Home

 The chosen buyer will go through a similar process to the one you went through when you bought your home.
 They will need to attend a compulsory financial interview with an independent financial adviser.

 If the buyer is approved and a sale is agreed, we will send you written confirmation.
-The buyer’s solicitor will then contact your solicitor to make enquiries relating to your property.
+The buyer’s will then contact your solicitor to make enquiries relating to your property.

 The buyer normally has 12 weeks to complete the purchase, although this needs to be flexible if you are buying another home.
 Both your solicitor and the buyer’s solicitor will agree dates for exchange of contracts and completion.
 We are not usually involved in agreeing these dates.